 The Tetragonula Carbonaria bee is native to the Cumberland area, lives socially and stores very small amounts of honey and pollen in its hive.

-To help build the numbers of our native stingless bees (which are important for a healthy local environment), Council is offering you a hive for your backyard or balcony – with ongoing support.
+To help build the numbers of our native stingless bees (which are important for a healthy local environment), Council is asking residents to host a hive in their backyard.
+Council will provide ongoing support.